Exploring the Phases of Mitosis- The Epic Saga of Cell Division

 In the G1 phase, the cell prepares itself for growth and preparation following division.
 It synthesizes proteins, augments organelles, and evaluates conditions for division.
 Gathering resources and energy, it prepares for DNA replication and subsequent mitosis.
 G1 acts as a checkpoint, determining whether to continue division or enter a resting G0 phase.

-See also Assignment Help For Diploma
+See also Human Resource Assignment Help

 G2 Phase